Blanket Chest 'No Sew' Cushion Topper...

 From start to finish this wee project took a total of 20 minutes!

-Just remove the safety pins to wash it,
+Just remove the safety pins to wash the fabric, or to change the fabric to a new design.

 I'm In The Garden...